Acoustic resonance: Cylinders

 Any cylinder resonates at multiple frequencies, producing multiple musical pitches.
 The lowest frequency is called the fundamental frequency or the first harmonic.
 Cylinders used as musical instruments are generally open, either at both ends, like a flute, or at one end, like some organ pipes.
 However, a cylinder closed at both ends can also be used to create or visualize sound waves, as in a Rubens Tube.

 The resonance properties of a cylinder may be understood by considering the behavior of a sound wave in air.
 Sound travels as a longitudinal compression wave, causing air molecules to move back and forth along the direction of travel.
 Within a tube, a standing wave is formed, whose wavelength depends on the length of the tube.
 At the closed end of the tube, air molecules cannot move much, so this end of the tube is a displacement node in the standing wave.
 At the open end of the tube, air molecules can move freely, producing a displacement antinode.
 Displacement nodes are pressure antinodes and vice versa.

+In real cylinders, resonances deviate from the ideal harmonic series.
+Effects such as end correction, radiation impedance, and interaction between the air jet and the resonator shift the higher modes.
+Practical pipes are only approximately harmonic.